By Alex Michaelides, A twisty psychological thriller

 The Silent Patient by Alex Michaelides shows you exactly what type of book it’s aiming to be from the very first sentence: “Alicia Berenson was thirty-three years old when she killed her husband.”
 No messing around here.

 For people who like their thrillers-slash-mysteries to have twisty plots and straight-forward writing, this recent release is one to look at (but with some big caveats, so keep reading).
-Since its February 2019 release, it’s been climbing all over the bestseller charts and is being developed into a movie by heavy-hitters Annapurna and Plan B (their other recent collaborations include If Beale Street Could Talk and Vice).
+Since its February 2019 release, it’s been climbing all over the bestseller charts and is being developed into a movie by heavy-hitters Annapurna and Plan B. See below for more details on the adaptation.

 Six years ago, Alicia Berenson, a well-known painter, murdered her husband and hasn’t spoken a word since.
 He was found bound to a chair with gunshot wounds to his face, and she was convicted soon thereafter.